HenrikBengtsson/future/README.md

 ## Contributing
 The goal of this package is to provide a standardized and unified API for using futures in R.  What you are seeing right now is an early but sincere attempt to achieve this goal.
-If you have comments or ideas how to improve the 'future' package, I would love to hear about it.
+If you have comments or ideas on how to improve the 'future' package, I would love to hear about them.
 The preferred way to get in touch is via the [GitHub repository](https://github.com/HenrikBengtsson/future/), where you also find the latest source code.
 I am also open to contributions and collaborations of any kind.

 [BatchJobs]: http://cran.r-project.org/package=BatchJobs